Research Assistants

 Doug Vossen

-Doug Vossen is in the PsyD program and comes to us after spending time in the US Army as an infantry officer and in the commercial construction industry as a project manager.
+Doug Vossen is a second year student in the PsyD program and comes to us after spending time in the US Army as an infantry officer and in the commercial construction industry as a project manager.
 His clinical and research interests surround the veteran population.
 His education includes a BS in systems engineering from the United States Military Academy at West Point, an MBA from Marist College, and a MA in psychology from Columbia University.

 Andrea M. Ortiz, B.A.

-Andrea is a first-year Masters student in the Clinical and Counseling program at William Paterson University.
+Andrea is a second-year Masters student in the Clinical and Counseling program at William Paterson University.
 She graduated with a BA in Psychology and a minor in Sociology from Montclair State University in 2022.
 Andrea moved to the U.S. a few years ago from the Dominican Republic where she was born and raised.
 As an immigrant, she is committed to serving and working with minority populations, particularly the Latinx community.
 She's also a Crisis Text Line volunteer counselor, which has increased her passion for helping people in need, and decreasing the stigma around mental health.
 Her research interests include the impact of immigration on mental health and how gender roles vary across cultures.

 Eduardo Hernandez